gaya3472004/Global-Guru---Quiz_Game/README.md

 # Quiz_Game
-This is the repository of the project Quiz Gmae using Python
+This is the repository of the project Quiz Game using Python

 This Quiz Game contains a variety of categories that we like and know.